-- Attend a meeting with her parent, academic counselor, and the Assistant Principal for Academics at the beginning of probationary term - Meet with the counselor regularly to review grades, discuss current academic standing, and to develop an academic plan for successful improvement - Schedule appointments with teachers and academic mentors as appropriate and provide evidence of meetings to the Assistant Principal
+- 1. Attend a meeting with the parent (s)/guardian(s), academic counselor, and the Assistant Principal at the start of the warning period. - Foundations students will also meet with the Foundations team. - 2.
+Meet with the counselor and classroom teachers to review grades, discuss academic standing, and develop a plan for improvement. - Foundations students will meet with the Director of Foundations for the same purpose.